SNARRANS/EtiqaFreelancerDataAPI/README.md

 ## Description

-1. This project contains CRUD functions to manage freelancer data
+1. This project contains .NET Back-end CRUD functions to manage freelancer data
-2. Good start for beginners learning Back-end technology using .NET Core 8.0 with Ms SQL Server 2019
+2. Front-end technology such as Angular, React, Next.js and others can call this .NET Back-end CRUD functions
-4. Data access that has been used are Entity Framework Core, LINQ and SqlClient
+3. Good start for beginners learning .NET Back-end CRUD functions using ASP.NET Core 8.0 Web API with Ms SQL Server 2019
-5. Implement Caching and query technique to divide a large list of items into multiple pages
+4. Data access technology are Entity Framework Core, LINQ and SqlClient
-6. Front-end technologies such as Angular, React, Next.js and others can be used to call this Web API
+5. Implement caching and pagination technique to divide a large list of items into multiple pages

 ## Getting Started